-13. Commitments and Contingencies --Continued
+13. Commitments and Contingencies -- Continued

 The Company has provided for the estimated costs associated with environmental remediation activities at some of its current and former manufacturing sites.
 In addition, the Company, together with other parties, has been designated a potentially responsible party of various third-party sites on the United States EPA National Priorities List (Superfund).
-The Company provides for the estimated costs of investigation and remediation of these estimated.
+The Company provides for the estimated costs of investigation and remediation of these sites when such losses are probable and the amounts can be reasonably estimated.
 The actual cost incurred may vary from these estimates due to the inherent uncertainties involved.
 The Company believes that any additional liability in excess of the amounts provided of \$1,787, which may result from resolution of these matters, will not have a material adverse effect on the financial condition, liquidity, or cash flow of the Company.